India's grain mountain grows despite push for exports

 “Port congestion is an issue as cargoes have to wait, adding to exporters’ costs and delaying deliveries,” said Sanjeev Garg, chief executive at agricultural products trading company CommCorp International in New Delhi.

-Even though Indian wheat exports account for a small fraction of the global trade of 140 million metric tons, shipments from the South Asian nation have already helped ease tight supply of lower quality grains.
+Even though Indian wheat exports account for a small fraction of the global trade of 140 million tonnes, shipments from the South Asian nation have already helped ease tight supply of lower quality grains.

-The latest tender for Indian government wheat was awarded at $312 per metric ton.
-Australian supplies, which are higher quality varieties, typically cost $20-40 per metric ton more, traders said.
+The latest tender for Indian government wheat was awarded at $312 per tonne.
+Australian supplies, which are higher quality varieties, typically cost $20-40 per tonne more, traders said.